jbstechguy/PrestoDeckforMA/README.md

   - Remote brightness control
   - Compatible with Home Assistant automations and scenes
 - Automatic MQTT reconnection and recovery after connection loss
+- Multiple display modes
+  - Mode 1 (Default): Displays album artwork with track title and artist at the bottom of the screen.
+Tap screen to toggle between Mode 1 and Mode 2.
+  - Mode 2: Displays playback controls, track title, and artist information.
+Tap screen to toggle between Mode 2 and Mode 1.
+  - Mode 3: Displays only album artwork for a clean now-playing experience.
+Long press to Enter Mode 3, tap to return to Mode 1.

 <p align="center">
   <img src="./docs/presto3.jpg" width="220" />